Mike-Aniki/AnikiHelper/README.md

 **Recently played / added / never played**
 - Lists of recently active, newly added, and untouched games

-**Storage overview (via MoData)**
-- Disk usage and available space for all drives
-- Color-coded bars with used percentage indicators

----

 ## How it works